blagoja12/SAASPlatform/README.md

 .net Core api that returns Subscription package based on the user geography zone It has unit of work, repository, mediator and cqrs patern implemented It has xUnit unit tests to test the solution
+And code first aproach to cread db and some data